USS Hobson: Honors and awards

 Hobson's captain, Lt.
 Cdr.
 Loveland, was awarded the Legion of Merit with Combat "V" for his exceptionally meritorious conduct for depth-charging and subsequently sinking the U-575 on 13 March 1944 after it surfaced.
 For his gallantry in action at the Normandy D-Day amphibious assault on Utah Beach and later at the bombardment of German defenses at Cherbourg, Loveland was awarded the Silver Star.
-He was awarded the Navy and Marine Corps Medal for heroism and meritorious performance of duty in the face of great danger during the Hobson's attempted rescue and successful towing operation of the mined SS Johns Hopkins off Marseilles, France, on 2 October 1944.
+He was awarded the Navy and Marine Corps Medal for heroism and meritorious performance of duty in the face of great danger during the Hobson's attempted rescue and successful towing operation of the mined SS Johns Hopkins off Marseille, France, on 2 October 1944.
 For his extraordinary heroism during the attack at Okinawa, Hobson's commanding officer, Lt.
 Cdr.
 Manning, was awarded the Navy Cross.
 Also for the Okinawa action, Hobson's executive officer, Lt.
 Vogel, was awarded the Bronze Star and her engineer officer, Lt. (j.g.)
-Martin J. Cavanaugh, Jr., and Chief Machinist's Mate, Howard B. Farris, were awarded the Silver Star.
+Martin J. Cavanaugh Jr., and Chief Machinist's Mate, Howard B. Farris, were awarded the Silver Star.